You update and change the Guardians/Appointors for many reasons.

 And while you have a company as trustee of your Family Trust then upgrade your:

 No, you do not get control of the Family Trust back.
-There are bankruptcy risks to set up the Appointors succession plan in that way.
+There are bankruptcy risks to setting up the Appointors succession plan in that way.
 Choose your co-Appointors and Back-up Appointors carefully.

 The trustee of a family trust is either a: